 For independent scholars there will be an honorarium of £7,000.

 There may be additional support available for applicants with specific access needs.
-If this is something you would like to explore, please contact the Grants Manager.
+If this is something you would like to explore, please contact the Grants and Fellowships Manager.

 If a fellow accepts full-time employment during the period of the Rome Fellowship, the Centre will request an appropriate reimbursement of the award.